 - Are they using outdated software?

-For companies in Columbus investing in custom app development, these user insights are gold.
-They reveal the true “pain points” and help your development team design user experiences that truly reduce friction.
+For companies investing in custom app development, these user insights are gold.
+They reveal the true “pain points” and help your development team design better user experiences.

 In many corporate environments, people who fail to follow the process are penalized.
-But behavioral science suggests a more effective approach: positive reinforcement.
+But behavioral science suggests a more effective approach: positive reinforcement, which incentivises users to return to your app.
+Here are a few ways to do so:

 - Gamification: Leaderboards, badges, or progress bars.